stmilab/ArterialNet/README.md

+_This branch pertains the imeplemntation of the accepted version.
+For the implementation of the extension manuscript that is currently under review, please refer to the `arterialnet+` branch._

 # ArterialNet: Arterial Blood Pressure Reconstruction
 This is the code Implementation for our accepted IEEE BHI-2023 manuscript: `ArterialNet: Arterial Blood Pressure Reconstruction`.